Mohanavadivel-git/caasworkshop/lesson3.4.md

 The Openshift Enterprise is deployed with the EFK stack to aggregate logs for a range of Openshift Enterprise services.
 As application developers, you can view the logs of the projects for which you have view access.
 The EFK stack aggregates logs from hosts and applications, whether coming from multiple containers or even deleted pods.

 The EFK Stack consists of:
- - Elasticsearch: An object store where all logs are stored
+ - **Elasticsearch**: An object store where all logs are stored
- - Fluentd: Gathers logs from nodes and feeds them to Elasticsearch
+ - **Fluentd**: Gathers logs from nodes and feeds them to Elasticsearch
- - Kibana: A web UI for Elasticsearch
+ - **Kibana**: A web UI for Elasticsearch

 ### View Logs in Kibana

 To view logs in Kibana, you must be a member of the namespace in Openshift.
 You can follow along with the steps below using the namespace that you are a member of and using search parameters that apply to your application or service.
+For the rest of the steps, simply replace the use of the `devenablement` namespace with your namespace.

 1. Go to [https://kibana.app.caas.ford.com/](https://kibana.app.caas.ford.com/)